Forensic Psychology Graduate Programs

 Students apply for admission to the doctoral program first and then may be eligible to apply for the Forensic Concentration.

 Specialized forensic practice should be based in fundamentally sound clinical psychology practice.
 Therefore, students ordinarily complete the first two years of clinical training in the doctoral program and apply at the end of their second year to participate in the Forensic Concentration.
-Doctoral students in the Forensic Concentration graduate with the PsyD in Clinical Psychology but receive a Forensic Concentration certificate at graduation for successful completion of coursework, field placements and a Doctoral Project that have a forensic psychology focus.
+Doctoral students in the Forensic Concentration graduate with the PsyD in Clinical Psychology but receive a Forensic Concentration certificate at graduation for successful completion of coursework and a field placement in a forensic setting.

 |Title||Forensic & Correctional Counseling Emphasis||Forensic Psychology Concentration|